carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 ![image "the output from two twarc searches"](../fig/cats.png){: .image-with-shadow}

+twarc tells me that I hit my limit of 500 after looking back in time only a few hours.
+Even a limit of 5,000 Tweets, get the job done?

+We can use the visual indicator for this.
+Or open the file and see if we have something less than 5000 or 6 days.

 As before, let's flatten our dataset (or convert it to a csv), and figure out if we got our full 500 Tweets.
 Check the first and last Tweet to determine the timespan?